 National and Local Identity

 Given the diversity of the Philippines, the unifying element of Filipino culture is a complex matter.
 A sense of national identity emerged out of the long standing struggle for independence.
-In contemporary Philippines, many Filipinos are acutely aware of the colonial history of their country.
+In contemporary Philippines, many Filipinos are acutely aware of the history of their country.
 For example, José Rizal, a national hero in the struggle for Philippine independence, is a highly revered and well-known figure whom many Filipinos look up to as a role model of a virtuous person.

 The long history of contact with Spain and the United States continues to have a significant impact on the Filipino identity.
 One example is the influence of American standards of beauty, which are often measured in the Philippines by the possession of Western physical traits – such as fair skin and curly hair.
 Another example is the prominence of Christian ideology since the introduction of Christianity by the Spanish.
 Indeed, when compared to other countries on the Asian continent, the Philippines has one of the highest Christian populations.